Jabher/cornerjs/README.md

 - next it passes through attributes list

 pass order inside array is also simple: first goes non-prefixed value, then all the prefixes value.
-I strongly recommend to leave config in the beginning as-is or at least leave "data" prefix at the beginning.
+I strongly recommend to leave config in the beginning as-is or at least leave `"data"` prefix at the beginning.

 ## jQuery
-If you are using jQuery just use $('#selector')[0] to get access to original node
+If you are using `jQuery` just use `$('#selector')[0]` to get access to original node

 ##Current bugs
 IE 9 and 10 do not support attribute removal from the node.
-It is allegedly connected with mutationobserver polyfill, and is uncommon situation(usually it is done by hands rather by manipulating DOM), so it should be just taken in mind that it is recommended to remove node, not attribute directive.
+It is allegedly connected with `MutationObserver` polyfill, and is uncommon situation (usually it is done by hands rather by manipulating DOM), so it should be just taken in mind that it is recommended to remove node, not attribute directive.
 Otherwise you can use class and tag directives.

 ## Plans for future